-We work to ensure that our people feel motivated, safe and secure as well as empowered to carry out their work in the best manner possible.
-The Group places emphasis on ensuring the well-being of our employees.
+We strive to ensure that our people feel motivated, safe and secure as well as empowered to carry out their work in the best manner possible.
+The Group emphasises the importance of ensuring the well-being of our employees.
 In any instances of changes in operations, we will inform employees in accordance with the minimum notice period as indicated in the employee handbook.
-For Middle Management and above, a three months' notice period is required, and a one month notice period applies to the rest of the employees.
+For Middle Management and above, a three-month notice period is required, and a one-month notice period applies to the rest of the employees.

-We believe that engaged, healthy and happy employees contribute to a progressive and productive workforce and is fundamental to the continuity and growth of our operations.
-The Group seeks to be an employer which our employees are proud to work for through our contributions to social causes.
-In doing so, the Group has been donating to beneficiaries such as Kong Meng San Phor Kark See Monastery, Singapore Children's Society, Autism Resource Centre (Singapore) and Moulmein-Cairnhill Citizens' Consultative Committee.
+We believe that engaged, healthy and happy employees contribute to a progressive and productive workforce and are fundamental to the continuity and growth of our operations.
+The Group seeks to be an employer for which our employees are proud to work through our contributions to social causes.
+In doing so, the Group has been donating to beneficiaries such as Kong Meng San Phor Kark See Monastery.

-The Group also strongly advocates for the government's pro-family policies, and strictly complies with the MOM's guidelines regarding parental leave.
-In order to attract more staff and to increase employee welfare, all employees of the Group are entitled to parental and childcare leave, regardless of genders.
-In FY2023, no employee took parental leave and nine eligible employees took childcare leave.
+The Group also strongly advocates for the government's pro-family policies and strictly complies with the MOM's guidelines regarding parental and childcare leave.
+In FY2024, only one employee took maternity leave and eight eligible employees took childcare leave.

-All employees of the Group are entitled to a range of benefits including Group Personal Accident and Group Hospitalisation & Surgical insurance coverage.
+In addition, all employees are entitled to a range of benefits including Group Personal Accident and Group Hospitalisation & Surgical insurance coverage, where confirmed employees are eligible to be reimbursed for outpatient medical fees and charges.
 Our employees are covered under the Work Injury Compensation Act.